devsjc-uni/oop-project/NOTES.md

 should delete elements of and class vectors in destructors!

 ### TileList.explodeBomb
-Should add what happens when a bomb explodes onto another bomb!
+Should add what happens when a bomb explodes onto another bomb!!

+### Output